remance/Masendor/Readme.md

 The current state of the game and code performance/readibility: ![alt text](https://github.com/remance/Masendor/blob/master/gamestate.png?raw=true)

-Meaning: It's playable but it is still a bloody mess.
+Meaning: It is playable but still a bloody mess.
 More work to do.

 Plan